Basic Chemistry Personal Protective Equipment

 3. Body Protection – Lab Coat, Protective Apron, Layered Clothing

 Body protection is something that is often overlooked in at labs and also for home chemistry.
-Wearing regular clothes may be okay but it is important to think about before starting any experiment.
+Although wearing regular clothes may be okay, it is important to think about before starting any experiment.
 Body protection like a lab coat or apron will cover the most space on a body compared to the other protective measures talked about earlier.
 Below is a guide for how to choose the best option.

 Use when working with non-dangerous household chemicals